Skip to content

 Instance actor

 When you enable authorized fetch, you need to fetch actors from other servers to retrieve their public keys.
-However, fetching resources from other servers may cause an infinite loop if the other server also requires authorized fetch, which causes another request to your server for the public key, and so on.
+However, this can cause problems when the other server also has authorized fetch enabled:

-The most common way to prevent it is a pattern called instance actor, which is an actor that represents the whole instance and exceptionally does not require authorized fetch.
-You can use the instance actor to fetch resources from other servers without causing an infinite loop.
+The most common way to prevent both problems is a pattern called instance actor, which is an actor that represents the whole instance and exceptionally does not require authorized fetch.
+You can use the instance actor to fetch resources from other servers with a valid signature, without causing an infinite loop.

 Usually, many ActivityPub implementations name their instance actor as their domain name, such as example.com@example.com.
 Here is an example of how to implement an instance actor: